RiverXDiamant/captains-log/README.md

     In your student_labs folder
     mkdir captains_log
-    cd catpains_log
+    cd captains_log
     create a new express app

 New

-    create a newroute in your server.js - be sure to follow the Restful convention just have it res.send('new') as the response for now make a views directory
+    create a new route in your server.js - be sure to follow the Restful convention just have it res.send('new') as the response for now make a views directory
     install express-react-views react react-dom